-263 Finally, European insurers also compete with insurers from third countries, for example US-headquartered insurers, both in European markets and in other markets around the world.
-Based on feedback from European insurers, some

-European insurers use a so-called frozen US GAAP regime [for an explanation please refer to Annex 1 paragraph 14] and did not had to bear the costs of changes to US GAAP in the recent decade (except for the individual accounts and supervisory reporting of the US subsidiaries of these European insurers which rely on updated US GAAP).

-264 Based on the analysis provided in paragraphs 227 to 255 above, EFRAG did not identify any competitive (dis)advantages in this situation.
+- 268 Finally, European insurers also compete with insurers from third countries, for example US-headquartered insurers, both in European markets and in other markets around the world.
+Based on feedback from European insurers, some European insurers use a so-called frozen US GAAP regime [for an explanation please refer to Annex 1 of this appendix paragraph 14] and did not had to bear the costs of changes to US GAAP in the recent decade (except for the individual accounts and supervisory reporting of the US subsidiaries of these European insurers which rely on updated US GAAP). - Based on the analysis provided in paragraphs 232 to 260 above, EFRAG did not identify any competitive (dis)advantages in this situation.